abhaynayar/obsidian/notes/android.md

 ### Learn
 - Look into my other repository `https://github.com/abhaynayar/mobisec`
+- How to get started in android hacking `https://abhaynayar.com/blog/android.html`
 - How to get flags out of APKs using ```strings``` (InCTF Nationals 2019)

 ### adb